-How to disable Crash Detection on iPhone
+How to disable Crash Detection on iPhone and Apple Watch

 Some iPhone features are worth disabling, while others are designed to potentially save your life.